 3. Teach Concepts – Math is about more than just memorization.
 If they understand the concepts, they will better understand math, and it will be a lot easier for them.
 Learning concepts will help them as they move on to the more complicated stuff.
 Come up with real-world activities to show them how various math concepts work.

 4. Don’t Move to Quickly – Don’t just show them how to do something and then move on to the next thing.
 You need to makes sure that they understand what they are being taught.
 There is no sense in moving on if they aren’t understanding what they are currently learning.

 5. Make it a Daily Thing – You don’t have to give them daily math lessons, but you can make learning math a daily thing without them even realizing they are being taught anything.
 For instance, if you are out shopping, make a game out of things.
 Get them to guess how many cans are in a section, or how many cookies are in a box.
 Or, ask them how much money would be left out of $10 if you spend $3.

 6. Reward Them – Everyone likes to be told they are doing a good job, especially children.
 Each time your child succeeds in solving a math problem or learning a new concept, reward them.
 It doesn’t necessarily have to be a treat.
 It can be as simple as a hug and a few words of encouragement, taking them to play in the park for a couple of hours, etc.

 Here are some tools and resources that are ideal for elementary school students.

 - DreamBox Learning Math – Every child learns at a different pace, and has different learning needs.
 This tool helps you create game-based math that is adaptable for your child’s particular needs.
-Make sure they have the best tech to work with too.
-If necessary, sell used laptop and upgrade to a new one.

 - Think through Math – This is a really good adaptive learning tool.
 You will even have access to live support with real teachers.
 Students in grades three through 10 can benefit by using this math tool.